Saudi Arabian nationality law: Travel freedom

 In 2018, Saudi citizens had visa-free or visa on arrival access to 74 countries and territories, ranking the Saudi passport 60th in the world according to the Visa Restrictions Index.

+As of 2026, Saudi citizens have visa-free or visa on arrival access to 88 countries and territories, ranking the Saudi passport 51st in the world, according to the Henley Passport Index.